Digital Wallet Fraud: What It Is & How to Prevent It

 To pay with a digital wallet, you must have an account, top up the wallet, or link it to a working credit or debit card number.
 You can also store discount codes and coupons, among others.

 According to Statista, digital wallets account for nearly half of all online payments worldwide.
-But which company has taken the lion’s share of the mobile wallet market?
+Usage is led by China, where Alipay has over 1.3 billion recurring users, followed by WeChat Pay.

 Are Digital Wallets Safe?